pkqs90/pkqs90.github.io/content/posts/gnosis-safe-walkthrough.md

 #### 3.3.2 execTransactionFromModule

-This function should be only called from modules that are enabled for this wallet.
-Notice how this function does NOT check for signatures and does NOT pass the guard verification, so it increases flexibility.
-However, this also means modules should be carefully crafted, or else the wallet is at risk.
+This function is intended for use solely by authorized modules of the wallet.
+It bypasses signature checks and guard verifications, offering increased flexibility.
+However, this aspect also necessitates that modules be meticulously developed.
+Inadequately crafted modules could pose significant security risks to the wallet, highlighting the need for rigorous design and testing in module development.

 ```sol
 /**